 Although having prolific health properties, Buchu is also used extensively as a flavourant.
 The team at Bushmans Kloof took this to heart and provided us with a remarkable array of Buchu tastings, from infused bread, wraps, and more.
 Our evening cocktails were Buchu-infused, and blackcurrant-esque flavour immediately took me back to sipping kir royales on a distant wine farm.

-After two days in at Bushmans Kloof, I’m not surprised that last year the reserve was voted the third best resort in Africa by Condé Nast readers.
+After two days in at Bushmans Kloof, I’m not surprised that in 2016 the reserve was voted the third best resort in Africa by Condé Nast readers.
 The thought of leaving behind our newly-found wilderness paradise was disheartening, and I vowed to think back on the magical place and its stories, every evening as I sat and enjoyed my cup of Buchu tea.

 (Jared in CPT)